actusfrf/actus-docker-networks/README.md

 * For config1:  > docker compose -f config1-docker-actus-rf20 -p config1-docker-actus-rf20 up
 * For config2:  > docker compose -f config2-docker-actus-rf20 -p config2-docker-actus-rf20 up

+### View, test,  or stop your docker compose network
+Use Docker Desktop Dashboard to view the docker compose network you have started.

+The sequence of commands in docker-actus-rf20/actus-riskserver-ce/actus-riskservice/tests/TestB_script.txt can be run from a terminal to validate that the installation is working

+To stop the network use the stop button in Docker Desktop Dashboard , or CNTROL C in the terminal window where you issued > docker compose ... up will do it.

+### Building images locally using the provided Dockerfiles

+docker compose up